Religion & World Views

 How do we measure success in RE?

 Most lessons in RE will result in an independent task recorded in pupils’ RE books.
 Due to the nature of the subject, some lessons will result in learning tasks that take the form of performance tasks such as debates.
-These will be recorded in class PSHE floor-books, which move with the pupils as they go up the school.
+At the end of a unit a final piece of work is created such as presentations, debates, opinion pieces and reflection pieces.